eleanorfrajka/gliderflightOG1/.github/ISSUE_TEMPLATE.md

 - OS: [e.g., macOS 13.3, Ubuntu 22.04, etc.]
 - Python version: [e.g., 3.11]
-- amocarray version: [if applicable]
+- flightmodels version: [if applicable]
 - Virtualenv / Conda / System Python?: [env type]

 ## Checklist

-- [ ] I have checked the existing [issues](https://github.com/AMOCcommunity/amocarray/issues) to avoid duplicates.
+- [ ] I have checked the existing [issues](https://github.com/eleanorfrajka/flightmodels/issues) to avoid duplicates.
 - [ ] I have included steps to reproduce the issue, if it's a bug.
 - [ ] I have described the motivation clearly, if it's a feature request.